 Gen Zero is also aided by its locale, a small corporate town ruled by corporate interests.
 There's definitely something creepy going on, and who better to tear down a horrible corporate adult-run organization than a group of rebellious pseudo-anarchist teens.
 Look, this book has a sentient telepathic fetus.
 If you don't think that's rad as hell, I can only say it again, but louder.
 SUPER FETUS.

 All of the characters are surprisingly nuanced right off the bat, from the quietly anxious spoiled rich girl to the anarchic but in over his head team leader.
-Seriously, if you want something current and easy to get into, Generation Zero is the way to go.
+While maybe not the best of all teenage superhero teams, if you want something current and easy to get into, Generation Zero is the way to go.

 Post reboot, Divinity is the first new superhero created for the Valiant Universe, and what a first he is.